 Q: What does the poison oak plant look like?

-Poison Oak has three oak-like leaves and grows as a low shrub in the East and as both low and high shrubs in the West, where it is most prevalent.
-Poison oak produces whitish flowers from August to November that dry and can remain for many months.
+Poison Oak has three oak-like leaves and grows as a low shrub in the East, and a shrub or vine in the West, where it is most prevalent.
+Poison oak produces whitish flowers from August to November.
 In the fall, the leaves assume bright colors, turning yellow and then red.

 Q: What does the poison sumac plant look like?

 Poison sumac has seven to 13 staggered leaflets with one on the tip of the plant and grows as a shrub or small tree.
 It is found mainly in the eastern United States, growing in peat bogs and swamps.
-Poison sumac is distinguished from nonpoisonous sumac by the location of its fruit, which grows between the leaf and the branch as opposed to the ends of the branches.
+Poison sumac is distinguished from nonpoisonous sumac by the location and color of its fruit, which is white, and grows between the leaf and the branch.

 Myths versus FactsMyth: Scratching poison ivy blisters will spread the rash.